Maren0000/website/_posts/2024-11-23-First-CTF-Experience.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123173045.png" alt="">

-So it seems that the messages themselves are encrypted using what seems like a XOR cipher.
-Originally I thought to actually copy all the bytes manually from IDA and figure out the decryption manually, but when speaking with a few members from my college's cybersecurity club about this flag, I was told that Ghidra could actually be used to patch the if check.
-That seems like a much easier solution, so I looked up if something similar existed for IDA and it was pretty easy!
-Just had to find the value in the hex and edit it, then apply the patch and run the new executable.
+So it seems that the messages themselves are encrypted using what looks like a XOR cipher.
+Originally I thought to actually copy all the bytes manually from IDA and figure out the decryption in Cyberchef, but when speaking with a few members from my college's cybersecurity club about this flag, I was told that Ghidra could actually be used to patch the if check.
+That seemed like a much easier solution, so I looked up if something similar existed for IDA and it was surprisingly easy!
+Just had to find the value in the hex data and edit it, then apply the patch and run the new executable.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123173658.png" alt="">